ryanc-me/rust-fractal-viewer/README.md

 cargo run
 ```

- * Click and drag to translate around the scene
+ * Right-click and drag to translate around the scene
  * Scroll in/out to zoom
+ * Left-click to reset zoom/translation

 <br />